Are candles bad for you? Yup. How bad? Real bad.

 Hate to break it to you, but scented candles can be even worse, and both varieties unload decent quantities of soot into your in-home atmosphere.
 Don’t worry though.
 You don’t have to give up the ambiance of candlelight—at least, not just yet.
 There is still hope for the future of your candlelit dinners.

 "Additionally, burning a candle wick yields a smoke soot that floats into your air and may take days to settle out of the air.
 Smoke particles settle at a rate of 2” per day when in areas with no air flow.
 Homes have an abundance of airflow thanks to their HVAC and people and pets moving.
-MERV 13 (our Catch All filters) are built to capture particles the size of smoke particles.
+MERV 13 (our Health Shield filters) are built to capture particles the size of smoke particles.
 All other filters will allow smoke particles to flow right on through and land on your HVAC equipment and enter back into your loving environment.
 Have you ever seen a vent on the wall that has black soot hanging outside of it?
 Chances are there has been smoke in the house."- Second Nature COO Kevin Barry

-Luckily, there are some worry-free alternatives.
+So, are paraffin candles bad?
+Yes.
+But luckily, there are some worry-free alternatives.
 Getting rid of the paraffin is step one.
 While paraffin is the wax of choice for most candle makers, there are also other types of candle wax.
 Beeswax candles hold a higher price tag, but this safer and more natural material is well worth the extra dollar or two.
 These things don’t pollute your air with unpronounceable molecules and come with the added bonus of a natural honey scent.

 Another option is soy.
 Soy candles don’t have the naturally occurring scent that Beeswax does, but it’s lower burning temperature allows the candle to last as much as 1.5x longer than your standard paraffin wax candle.
 Soy also burns just as clean as its beeswax competitor, making both types great alternatives to paraffin.